We don’t plan for dental emergencies, they just happen, and most likely you will need to see a dental professional to

 Filling or Crown Falls Off

 One of the most common dental emergencies is having a filling or dental crown falling off.
 There can be many reasons why it falls off ranging from eating or chewing hard foods, grinding your teeth, or new decay on the tooth itself.
 If your filling or crown falls off, it’s important to get it replaced as soon as possible.
 While waiting for your emergency dental appointment in Dubai, you should follow the below:

 - If you’re in pain, take over the counter pain medication to minimize the discomfort.
 Also use an ice pack to help reduce swelling if there is any.

-- Keep the filling or crown and bring it to your appointment so the dentist can determine if it can be reused or recemented onto your tooth.
+- Keep the dental filling or crown and bring it to your appointment so the dentist can determine if it can be reused or recemented onto your tooth.

 - Wash your mouth with a salt water solution to clean the area and remove any food particles that may be in or around the tooth.

-- If you cannot see a dentist immediately, make sure to keep up with your oral hygiene and brush gently around the tooth where the filling or crown fell out
+- If you cannot see a dentist immediately, make sure to keep up with your oral hygiene and brush gently around the tooth where the filling or dental crown fell out

-- Do NOT chew food on the area where the filling or crown fell out
+- Do NOT chew food on the area where the dental filling or crown fell out

 Cracked or Broken Tooth

 Cracking or breaking a tooth is a very common incident that can cause a lot of pain and discomfort, so knowing how to handle this dental emergency is important in order to maintain your tooth health.
 If you crack or break a tooth, call your dentist right away and get an emergency appointment in Dubai, especially if you are in pain.
 Until then, here’s what you can do before visiting the dentist:

 - Rinse your mouth with warm water